 Innovating Within the Firm – Year 1

 We take over Andrew’s career to develop an entirely new career strategy and route to the partnership.
 In a bold and daring move, Andrew is asked to forget about the common route to partnership and focus on the non-existent, failing and embarrassing innovation practice that the firm’s management committee is considering shutting down.
 It is a cost center and no one in the history of the firm had ever been elected to the partnership from a cost center.

 We work with Andrew to find a route into innovation, eventually position him to run the function in a caretaker role, and develop a definition and scalable model for innovation.
 After a very slow start, September through to December turn out to be important months where a grass-roots innovation campaign is assembled.
 Our very carefully planned successes and image management strategy gets Andrew noticed by senior management.

 New Revenue for the Firm – Year 2

-They set out, with a detailed strategy, to achieve two highly improbable, but significant, goals.
+We set out, with a detailed strategy, to achieve two highly improbable, but significant, goals.

 The year ends with Andrew landing his first multi-million-dollar client engagement.
 Not done yet, they focus on building out an innovation service for external clients, with a bigger goal in mind than when they started working two years ago.